Queen Anne style architecture: Overview

-With respect to British architecture, the term is mostly used for domestic buildings up to the size of a manor house, and usually designed elegantly but simply by local builders or architects, rather than the grand palaces of noble magnates.
+With respect to British architecture, the term is mostly used for domestic buildings up to the size of a manor house, and usually designed elegantly but simply by local builders or architects rather than the grand palaces of noble magnates.
 The term is not often used for churches.
 Contrary to the American usage of the term, it is characterised by strongly bilateral symmetry, with an Italianate or Palladian-derived pediment on the front formal elevation.

-Colours were made to contrast with the use of carefully chosen red brick for the walls, with details in a lighter stone that is often rather richly carved.
+Colours were made to contrast with carefully chosen red brick for the walls, with details in a lighter stone that is often rather richly carved.
 Christopher Wren used this technique, which achieved a rich effect for a considerably lower cost than using stone as a facing throughout, in his rebuilding of Hampton Court Palace, commissioned by William and Mary.
-Here it harmonized well with the remaining Tudor parts of the palace.
+Here, it harmonized well with the remaining Tudor parts of the palace.
 This highly visible example probably influenced many others.

 The architectural historian Marcus Binney, writing in The Times in 2006, describes Poulton House in Poulton, Wiltshire (built in 1706, during the reign of Queen Anne) as "...Queen Anne at its most delightful".
 Binney lists what he describes as the typical features of the Queen Anne style: